 - Mental abuse—ignore, isolation, nonverbal threats

 Any signs of nursing home injuries in Chicago should be taken seriously.
+Watch for signs from your loved one of elder abuse and neglect, such as:

 Federal law governs how residents and patients of nursing homes are treated.
 Your loved one has the right to be free from abuse, whether it is verbal, sexual, physical, or mental.
 Throughout the state, including Chicago, nursing home negligence is addressed by the Illinois statute on aging that protects the elderly from abuse and neglect.